-Tobias Nicollier designed and carried out the field and flume experiments, developed the presented workflow and prepared the manuscript with contributions from all co-authors.
-Gilles Antoniazza designed and carried out the field experiments at the Vallon de Nant site.
-Lorenz Ammann helped developing the methodology and contributed to the formal analysis.
-Dieter Rickenmann contributed to the conceptualization and the supervision of the presented work, contributed to the design of the methodology, and provided support during the field and flume experiments.
-James W. Kirchner contributed to the development of the methodology and significantly contributed to the preparation of the initial draft.
+Author contributions.
+TN designed and carried out the field and flume experiments, developed the presented workflow, and prepared the paper with contributions from all co-authors.
+GA designed and carried out the field experiments at the Vallon de Nant site.
+LA helped develop the methodology and contributed to the formal analysis.
+DR contributed to the conceptualization and the supervision of the presented work, contributed to the design of the methodology, and provided support during the field and flume experiments.
+JWK contributed to the development of the methodology and significantly contributed to the preparation of the initial draft.
+Competing interests.
+The contact author has declared that none of the authors has any competing interests.